5AveLocal/InPIDS/README.md

 and `flashinterval` is the time interval in a flash (when train is arriving), both intervals are measured in ticks (1/20 seconds).<br/>
 Use `|` (vertical bar) for separating different languages.<br/>
 Type `\&` to get `&`, as `&` is for color codes in text.
-There are a few placeholders that you can use:<br/>
+There are a few placeholders that you can use:
 - `%type` for train type
 - `%line` for line
 - `%dest` for destination